 Summer Fruit Loaf Cake is a good way to use the last few berries from jam making or left sitting in the bowl because everyone has eaten enough.
 It’s a reasonably solid cake.
 By that I don’t mean you could use it as a door stop, but it’s not as light and airy as an easily squashed Victoria sponge, which makes it ideal to pack for picnics or lunch boxes.
 I quite often serve it with a blob of cream or yoghurt and call it pudding.

 Use any soft fruit, alone or in combination – raspberries, loganberries, blueberries, blackberries and blackcurrants work well.
 You’ll notice from the photo that if you use a large loganberry, then you get a bit of a hole and a squidge of fruit.
 If you don’t want this, use small fruit or break large fruits into smaller pieces.
 Blackcurrants hold their shape particularly well and give a burst of juice when you bite into the cake.

-Finely grated zest & juice of 2 lemons
+- 2 lemons finely grated zest & juice

 Line a loaf tin with a baking case or parchment (mine is 22 x 11 cm) and preheat the oven to 180C.

 Gently heat the butter and sugar in a saucepan until the butter has melted.

 Stir in the grated zest of the lemons with 60ml juice and then the eggs and raspberry vinegar.

 Put the flour and ground almonds into a large bowl and pour in the contents of the saucepan, beating until you have a smooth, runny batter.

 Pour half the batter into the loaf tin and scatter two thirds of the fruit over the surface.
 Scrape in the remaining batter and drop the rest of the berries evenly over the top without pressing them in.